Skip to main content

 The UW Department of Chemical Engineering is dedicated to providing a safe, inclusive and accessible environment and experience for all members of the UW ChemE community.

 We expect all department members to uphold the American Institute of Chemical Engineers Code of Ethics.
-In addition, the department embraces the AIChE Equity, Diversity, and Inclusion Statement.
+In addition, the department embraces the AIChE Equity, Diversity and Inclusion Statement.

 Members of the American Institute of Chemical Engineers shall uphold and advance the integrity, honor and dignity of the engineering profession by: being honest and impartial and serving with fidelity their employers, their clients, and the public; striving to increase the competence and prestige of the engineering profession; and using their knowledge and skill for the enhancement of human welfare.